-- Combing and grooming is essential!
-Be sure to brush your kitten regularly to not only get them used to this, but to help get rid of eggs and larvae that may still be on the coat.
+- Combing and grooming are essential!
+Be sure to brush your kitten regularly to not only get them used to this but to help get rid of eggs and larvae that may still be on the coat.
 A flea comb is a great investment for your little one!

 - Add a little brewer’s yeast to the kitten’s food, fleas hate the taste of this and it will not harm your kitten at all.

 For Our Loyal Pooch: Home Remedies for Dog Fleas